jjarv001/CS422termProject/README.md

   A few transformations that were deemed appropiate/acceptable (if not necessary) are performed on the quantitative data.

-  <ins> IMPORTANT!!! <ins>
+  <ins> IMPORTANT NOTE: <ins>

-  Note: the transformations used in the initial implementation of this project may not necessarily be appropriate for future/different datasets.
+  The transformations used in the initial implementation of this project may not necessarily be appropriate for future/different datasets.
 The transformations utilized for final information should be assessed according to individual datasets.

 * <ins> Applying Transformations <ins>